 My name is Aisling.
-I’m a writer and journalist, and I created this new website as my own personal corner of the Internet.
+I’m a writer, editor and journalist, and I created this new website as my own personal corner of the Internet.
 I called it “Weaving Legends” not just as a nod to my love for folklore and mythology, but also as an expression of my interest in the stories we “weave” for ourselves day in and day out: the personal and cultural mythologies that influence how our societies are constructed, and who we perceive ourselves to be.

 I believe in a reality that extends beyond what can be physically heard, seen or quantified.
 I’m the co-editor of a spiritually-themed magazine here in Ireland called Positive Life, and I think this job couldn’t easily be done if I had no interest in the spiritual aspect of life!
 Still, I know that my experiences and perspectives are mine alone, and I would never seek to push what I believe onto others.
 I regularly read and write about teachers, practices and events that challenge my perceptions.
 There are some things I whole-heartedly understand and embrace, and some things I don’t, but I always appreciate having the chance to learn about them.
 Such is life!

 “I called this website ‘Weaving Legends’ not just as a nod to my love for folklore and mythology, but also as an expression of my interest in the stories we ‘weave’ for ourselves, day in and day out.”

 My interest in mythology is rooted in more than just an intellectual curiosity.
 There has always been a part of me that resonates deeply with tales of mystery and magic.
 I have a profound sense of this whenever I reread books such as Women in Celtic Myth by Moyra Caldecott, Ever Ancient, Ever New by Dolores Whelan, or the folk tales so diligently recorded and compiled by Lady Augusta Gregory and W.B.
 Yeats at the turn of the twentieth century.
 The culture that produced these legends is the culture of my ancestors.